What to expect at an STI clinic

 Counsellors may also be available in some clinics and you may be advised to attend for pre test counselling and safer sex education.

-You can also test yourself for some STIs at home, find out more about that here.
+You can also test yourself for some STIs at home.

 Remember: The age of sexual consent in Ireland is 17.
 If you're over 16, you can consent to medical treatment including any treatment or tests needed.